|Address||1173 Front St. |

-Again, money orders must be payable to the San Diego County Treasurer and must be for the full bail amount.
-Money orders may be
+Note that cashier’s checks and money orders must be made payable to the San Diego County Treasurer and must include the inmate’s full name and booking number.

 You can obtain information on inmates at the SDCJ 24 hours a day / 7 days a week by